plmqaz-bot/wholeren/README.md

 change sales comission lookup into cumulative

+change service to show Application only for service that allow application.

+add salesGroup into contract, and select contractcategory based on group,

+select leadDetail based on lead.

+in service, show seperate service if it is a package

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3. --DONE